vprusso/toqito/README.md

  }
 ```

-## References
+## Research

+The |toqito⟩ project is, first and foremost, a quantum information theory research tool.
+Consult the following [open problems wiki page](https://github.com/vprusso/toqito/wiki/Research-open-problems-in-quantum-information-theory-using-%7Ctoqito%E2%9F%A9) for a list of certain solved and unsolved problems in quantum information theory in which |toqito⟩ could be potentially helpful in probing.
+Feel free to add to this list and/or contribute solutions!

-The `toqito` project has been used or referenced in the following works:
+The |toqito⟩ project has been used or referenced in the following works:

 - [![a](https://img.shields.io/static/v1?label=thesis&message=31639397&color=inactive&style=flat-square)](https://www.proquest.com/openview/eb0021dd3eb463b5fb12b7fc71d920eb/1?cbl=18750&diss=y&pq-origsite=gscholar) Philip, Aby
 "On Multipartite Entanglement and Its Use", (2024).